Reviews

 1. Disease-Modifying Medications

-• Biologics: These are genetically engineered drugs that target specific parts of the immune system, such as B cells, TNF (tumor necrosis factor), and IL-1 (interleukin 1).
+• Biologics: engineered drugs that target immune pathways such as TNF (tumor necrosis factor) and IL-1.

 2. Oral Pain Medications

-• Duloxetine (Cymbalta): Originally developed as an antidepressant, this medication is also approved for treating chronic OA pain.
+• Duloxetine (Cymbalta): an antidepressant also approved for chronic arthritis pain.

 3. Joint Injections